hadrien/pyramid_contextauth/README.rst

 .. image:: https://pypip.in/d/pyramid_contextauth/badge.png
    :target: https://crate.io/packages/pyramid_contextauth/

-A simple pyramid extension to provides contexts based authentication policy.
+A simple pyramid extension to register contexts based authentication policy.
+Introspectables for policies registered are added to configuration and will appear in debugtoolbar with their associated contexts.

 .. code-block:: python